Beaulieu-sur-Mer Travel Guide

 La Table de la Reservé: It serves the finest market-fresh dishes.
 Their menu includes mini pizzas, gnocchi, fish stews, and roast chicken.
 It also has an open-plan kitchen and a classy but affordable bistro.
 They serve a famous dessert îles flottantes.

-Marcello: Across the port, one can have a taste of an award-winning Lambrusco.
+Marcello: Across the port, you can have a taste of an award-winning Lambrusco.
 They also serve other fresh Italian appetizers.

 Le Berlugan a la Plage: Relish the seaside view while having a classic Provencal dish in this upscale restaurant.
 It offers valet parking and boat service for yacht owners.